davidemoretti1/DUNE-coldbox-thesis-2022/README.md

 Other files are example notebooks that use these functions contained in the files cited above with custom quantities to plot useful histogram required for APC and DUNE team meeting.

 #### Test-bench equipment
-The data acquisition (DAQ) is done with CAEN Digitizer DT5730SB (2 Vpp, 14 bits, 500 MSamples/s), specially customized for the DAQ in the Coldbox at CERN, the test-bench was composed by the digitizer, an LED pulser, Silicon-PhotoMultipiers (SiPMs), custom electronic boards, ecroy WaveRunner 625Zi oscilloscope and a dual chamber vacuum cryostat with a capability of ∼85 litres.
+The data acquisition (DAQ) is done with CAEN Digitizer DT5730SB (2 Vpp, 14 bits, 500 MSamples/s), specially customized for the DAQ in the Coldbox at CERN, the test-bench was composed by the digitizer, an LED pulser, Silicon-PhotoMultipiers (SiPMs), custom electronic boards, Lecroy WaveRunner 625Zi oscilloscope and a dual chamber vacuum cryostat with a capability of ∼85 litres.
 <img width="354" alt="image" src="https://github.com/user-attachments/assets/c24a019d-1846-4758-bcc7-d0139199e50f" />

 #### Brief explanation of the tests